Death poem: Sŏng Sammun

-I turn my head where sun is about to set.
+I turn my head to see that the sun is passing over the hills in the West.

-There is no inn on the way to underworld.
+There are not even inns on the path to the underworld.

-At whose house shall I sleep tonight?
+At whose house shall I sleep tonight before I pass?

 Cho Kwangjo

-Cho Kwangjo (1482–1519) was a neo-Confucian reformer who was framed by the conservative faction opposing his reforms in the Third Literati Purge of 1519.
-His political enemies slandered Jo to be disloyal by writing "Cho will become the king" (주초위왕 走肖爲王, Chu ch'o wi wang) with honey on leaves so that caterpillars left behind the same phrase as if in supernatural manifestation.
-King Jungjong ordered his death by sending poison and abandoned Jo's reform measures.
-Jo, who had believed to the end that Jungjong would see his errors, wrote the following before drinking poison on December 20, 1519.
-Repetition of similar looking words is used to emphasize strong conviction in this five-syllable poem.
+Cho Kwangjo (1482–1519) was a neo-Confucian reformist who was framed by the conservative faction opposing his reforms in the Third Literati Purge of 1519.
+His political enemies accused Jo of being disloyal by writing "Cho shall become King" (주초위왕 走肖爲王, Chu ch'o wi wang) with honey on top of leaves so that caterpillars would leave behind the same phrase as if caused by a supernatural manifestation.
+King Jungjong ordered his death by poison and ceased Jo's reform measures.
+Jo, who had believed to the end that Jungjong would realize his mistakes, wrote the following before drinking poison on December 20, 1519.
+Repetition of similar words were used to emphasize strong conviction in this five-syllable poem.